We all do it. Most of us are guilty of procrastinating. And we all have times when we wish to stop procrastinating and putting things off.

 How to stop procrastinating and get productive

 Grab a journal or notebook and keep it handy.
 Make a note every time you realize that you are procrastinating.
-Once you have some awareness around your behavior, it gives you a starting point to create change within yourself.
+Once you have some awareness around your behaviour, it gives you a starting point to create change within yourself.

 Use that awareness and the points I have below, to help you overcome procrastination in your small biz or blog.